New York State Fair: History

 In February 1832, The New York State Agricultural Society was founded in Albany by a group of farmers, legislators, and others to promote agricultural improvement and local fairs.
 The nation's first state fair was later held in Syracuse from September 29–30, 1841.
 Attendance was estimated at 10,000–15,000; features included speeches, animal exhibits, a plowing contest, and samples of manufactured farm and home goods.
 The second New York State Fair was held in Albany in 1842.
-Between 1842 and 1889, the fair traveled among 11 different cities: Albany, Auburn, Buffalo, Elmira, New York City, Poughkeepsie, Rochester, Saratoga Springs, Syracuse, Utica, and Watertown.
+Between 1842 and 1889, the fair traveled among 11 cities: Albany, Auburn, Buffalo, Elmira, New York City, Poughkeepsie, Rochester, Saratoga Springs, Syracuse, Utica, and Watertown.

 In September 1890, the Syracuse Land Company donated a 100 acre tract of land in Geddes to the Agricultural Society.
 Crossed by railways that facilitated exhibit transport, the Onondaga County location became the fair's permanent home.
 In the late 1890s, The Agricultural Society turned to state government for relief from debt due to the construction of permanent buildings on the site.
 The state purchased the grounds in 1899, and assumed management of the fair the next year, creating an 11-member State Fair Commission appointed by the governor.

 A $2-million long-term building plan was enacted in 1908, which would last for two decades.
 During this time, the Manufacturers and Liberal Arts Building, now the Center of Progress Building, was constructed.
 It was joined by the Dairy Products Building and Grange Building (now the Science & Industry Building) in 1910.
 During the Great War, the fairgrounds was utilized for military training beginning in May 1917, being designated Camp Syracuse; it trained about 40,000 Soldiers, and was impacted by the Spanish flu in 1918, and closed as a military base in November 1918.
 The Coliseum was opened in 1923, initially serving as host to the World's Dairy Congress.
 To address a growing and nostalgic public interest in local history, the Iroquois village exhibit and an agricultural museum were opened in 1928.

 The fair was re-branded as the New York State Agricultural and Industrial Exposition in 1938, reflecting closer ties to industry, and included an extended 14-day schedule featuring popular entertainment acts.